Reousa/yama-serializer/README.md

 It is built using C#'s `System.Linq.Expression` & `Sytem.Reflection` libraries, is AOT and .NET Standard 2.0 compliant.

 *Disclaimer: This is still work in progress, it is considered to be in a `PRE-ALPHA` state.
 Some core features may not yet exist or be broken.
-It's schedueled to be completely rewritten, & rescoped.
-Not for production use.*
+It's schedueled to be completely rewritten, fully breaking backwards compatibility.
+It's stable enough for production use, but I'd wait a while.*

 ## Core Feature List